 Buy all three volumes of The Brensham Trilogy together for a small discount.

-Born in 1907, John Moore grew up in Tewkesbury at a time when such small English market towns still had a distinct and sturdy life of their own.
-Mass travel, mass media and the changes brought about by two world wars would gradually destroy this self-contained rural society, but in Portrait of Elmbury, the first book in a trilogy based on his home town, Moore caught and preserved it in captivating detail, from the wild and drunken inhabitants of the slums in Double Alley to Miss Benedict, the disapproving barmaid at the Shakespeare (the town had 28 pubs and a population of 5,000).
+Born in 1907, Moore grew up in Tewkesbury at a time when such small English market towns had a sturdy and independent life of their own.
+Mass travel, mass media and the changes brought about by two world wars would gradually destroy this self-contained society, but in Portrait of Elmbury Moore caught and preserved it and its inhabitants in captivating detail, from the wild and drunken inhabitants of the slums in Double Alley to Miss Benedict, the disapproving barmaid at the Shakespeare (the town had 28 pubs and a population of 5,000).

-In this second volume of Moore’s interwar trilogy the setting moves from Elmbury – a lightly disguised version of Tewkesbury, where Moore grew up – to a village nearby.
-It is the 1930s, there is unemployment, and change is creeping in with mannerless weekenders arriving from the city, a shady ‘Syndicate’ of developers, an ugly petrol station and a local cinema.
-But there is still cricket on the village green, and Moore and his friends still go fishing, ferreting and bird’s-nesting.
-Moore tenderly evokes the last shadows of an England that was on the very point of vanishing.
+Brensham Village moves the story onward to the 1930s and from Elmbury to a small village nearby.
+Now there is unemployment, and change is creeping in, with mannerless weekenders arriving from the city, a shady ‘Syndicate’ of developers, an ugly petrol station and a local cinema.
+But there is still cricket on the village green, and fishing, ferreting and bird’s-nesting for Moore and his friends.

 When Brensham Hill puts on his hat . . .

 Almost every morning of their lives the weather-wise people of Elmbury lift up their eyes to glance at Brensham Hill which rises solitary out of the vale, four miles away as the crow flies . . .Read more

 There was one day that fell in early December, more exciting than Christmas itself . . .